Chronos and Kairos: Mosfire Observations of Post-Starburst Galaxies in z~1 Clusters and Groups: Abstract

 \section{Abstract}

-In this study we present the exploration of $\sim500$ spectroscopically confirmed galaxies in and around two large scale structures at $z\sim1$ drawn from the ORELSE survey.
-A sub-sample of these galaxies ($\sim150$) were targeted for the initial phases of a near-infrared MOSFIRE spectroscopic campaign investigating the differences in selections of galaxies which had recently ended a burst of star formation or had rapidly quenched (i.e., post-starburst or K+A galaxies).
-Selection with MOSFIRE resulted in a post-starburst sample more than double that selected by traditional $z\sim1$ (observed-frame optical) methods even after the removal of the relatively large fraction of dusty starburst galaxies selected through traditional methods.
-While the traditional post-starburst fraction increased with increased global density, the MOSFIRE-selected post-starburst fraction was found to be constant in field, group, and cluster environments.
-However, this fraction relative to the number of galaxies with ongoing star formation was observed to elevate in the cluster environment.
-Post-starbursts selected with MOSFIRE were predominantly found to exhibit moderately strong [OII] emission originating from activity other than star formation.
-Such galaxies, termed K+A with ImposteR [OII]-derived Star formation (KAIROS) galaxies, were found to be considerably younger than traditionally-selected post-starbursts and likely undergoing some form of feedback absent or diminished in traditional post-starbursts.
-A comparison between the environments of the two types of post-starbursts suggests a picture in which the evolution of a post-starburst galaxy is considerably different in cluster environments than in the more rarefied environments of a group or the field.
+We present an exploration of $\sim500$ spectroscopically-confirmed galaxies in and around two large scale structures (LSSs) at $z\sim1$ drawn from the ORELSE survey, an ongoing, wide-field photometric and spectroscopic campaign targeting a large ensemble of LSSs at $0.6<z<1.3$.
+A sub-sample of these galaxies ($\sim150$) was targeted for the initial phase of a near-infrared MOSFIRE spectroscopic campaign investigating the differences in selections of galaxies which had recently ended a burst of star formation and/or had rapidly quenched (i.e., post-starburst/K+A galaxies).
+Selection with MOSFIRE utilizing the H$\alpha$ and [NII] emission features resulted in a post-starburst sample more than double that selected by traditional $z\sim1$ (observed-frame optical) methods even after the removal of the relatively large fraction of dusty starburst galaxies selected through traditional methods.
+While the traditional post-starburst fraction increased with increasing global density, the MOSFIRE-selected post-starburst fraction was found to be constant across field, group, and cluster environments.
+However, this fraction computed relative to the number of star-forming galaxies was observed to elevate in the cluster environment.
+Post-starbursts selected with MOSFIRE exhibited moderately strong [OII] emission originating from activity other than star formation.
+Such galaxies, termed K+A with ImposteR [OII]-derived Star formation (KAIROS) galaxies, were found to be younger than and likely undergoing feedback absent or diminished in their optically-selected counterparts.
+A comparison between the environments of the two types of post-starbursts suggested a picture in which the evolution of a post-starburst galaxy is considerably different in cluster environments than in the more rarefied environments of a group or the field.